AlyssaByrnes/alyssabyrnes.github.io/office-hours.md

 - If you already have a Course.Care account:
     - go to [Course.Care](https://course.care)
     - click "Join a Course"
-    - add the course code: F76BE6
+    - provide the course code: F76BE6

 You should see an event titled "Office Hours" with a Zoom url.
 Click on that and create a ticket!
 I'll be with you ASAP! :)